 The lotus has great significance in the spiritual life of South Asia.
 It is a symbol of purity and untarnished enlightenment amid ignorance.
 Particularly sacred in Hinduism and Buddhism, it represents the concept of primordial birth from the cosmic waters of creation.
 It is frequently mentioned in the ancient Sanskrit scriptures, where it has many names including padma (pink lotus), kamala (red lotus), pundarika (white lotus) and utpala (blue lotus).

 Lotus flowers are also associated with the sun, since they open at dawn and close at dusk.
-The Rig Veda in around 1500 BC mentions white and blue lotuses and the Atharva Veda compares the human heart with the flower.
+The Rig Veda mentions white and blue lotuses and the Atharva Veda compares the human heart with the flower.
 Twin youths who are gods of dawn, known as the Ashvins, wear blue lotus garlands.

 The lotus embodies divine birth and is also likened to a divine womb.
 It is part of sexual symbolism in Vajrayana Buddhism where the union of the vajra (thunderbolt) which is hard and penetrative and the soft and open lotus are conceived as the divine embrace of compassion and wisdom.